 The implication is that the fundamental requirement for brilliant results is brilliant systems.
 Without these processes and supporting tools then it doesn’t matter how good the people are, it’s impossible to get brilliant results.
 Everyone involved is encouraged and rewarded to suggest improvements to the system within which they work.
 This continual improvement based on input from lots of people delivers results for Toyota.

 Is what works at Toyota relevant for high-tech businesses?
 Certainly, much of the value of today’s cars are not delivered by steel or the paint job but by the onboard electronics and software embedded in entertainment, navigation and driving systems.
 Cars are undoubtedly high-tech and what works for them may work for us.

 As we work with many companies we’re lucky enough to have the opportunity to see many different approaches to product management.
 In some, an individual product manager does most of the work.
 In others, the product manager is part of a virtual team of 5 or more individuals who split the work and responsibilities.

-Of course, there is no simple answer and in most organisations, it’s a mixture of both.
-In small organisations you might not have the choice – the product manager has to pick up everything.
+Of course, there is no simple answer and in most organizations, it’s a mixture of both.
+In small organizations you might not have the choice – the product manager has to pick up everything.
 In large organizations, it can vary by the size and complexity of the product.

 Some observations that might help:-